stringlytyped/toolbox/README.md

 # Toolbox

-This repo contains my configuration files for Bash and other CLI tools.
+This repo contains miscellaneous small CLI tools.
 It forms part of my larger macOS setup which consists of:

 - **[dawn](https://github.com/stringlytyped/dawn)**: a script that walks you through the process of setting up a newly-installed copy of macOS from scratch
 - **toolbox** (this repo): miscellaneous shell scripts that perform various functions (some of questionable utility)